Featured in...

 In short, if a case goes to court because you’re disputing a parking fine, the hearing is held locally.

-I got a parking ticket debt letter from CCBC.
+I got a letter from them.
 What should I do?

 Before you send a payment to CCBC, I suggest you do the following: